jessie20022/cmsc320finalproject/README.md

 ```

 ## Data Collection
 We will be collecting our data using the publicly available PlantTerp [API](https://planetterp.com/api/), where we can retrieve data on courses, professors, reviews and grades.
-There are 3 endpoints we are considering
+There are 3 different endpoints that we want to consider in this project: /courses, /professors and /grades.